drfreder/selection-for-cheating/README.md

 How does uneven sampling among sites affect the results?
 --------------------------------------------------------

-I corrected for uneven sampling in two ways: 1) by relativizing fitness by dividing by the population mean, and 3) by sub-sampling the data for each population to the smallest sample sizes, and re-calculating genotype frequencies.
+I corrected for uneven sampling in two ways: 1) by relativizing fitness by dividing by the population mean, and 2) by sub-sampling the data for each population to the smallest sample sizes, and re-calculating genotype frequencies.
 Then I re-analyzed the relationship between strain frequency and symbiotic effectiveness (i.e., what appears in the original paper's Figure 5) using simple linear models.

 Method 1: Relativize fitness within populations
 -----------------------------------------------

-First, we need to re-create the original analysis in the paper's Figure 5, to make sure I get the same answer.
+First, I need to re-create the original analysis in the paper's Figure 5, to make sure I get the same answer.

 ``` r
 #Model CHR genotype frequency, as in original paper